By: Team-F13-2 Since: Sep 2019 Licence: MIT

 With the addition of the alias feature, a new set of classes were implemented to support the feature.

-which stores the alias word, if any, mapped to the command word in the AliasList
+AliasPair which stores the alias word, if any, mapped to the command word in the AliasList.

-is implemented to help check the validity of the AliasPair
+Additionally, an AliasChecker is implemented to help check the validity of the AliasPair in the

-was implemented such that on the creation of a new AliasList
+AliasList.
+Finally, a CommandWordAdder was implemented such that on the creation of a new AliasList,

 all command words in $aveNUS will have their mapped alias words removed, being replaced by an empty String.